 A walk through the show’s backstage benching area (where all the dogs and their teams are lined up in individual cubbies, getting primped and pampered before their turn in the ring) displays a variety of grooming products and tools more impressive than an entire aisle at your local drugstore.

 You’ll see hairspray, volumizer, mousse, brushes, rollers, clips, combs, clippers, sponges, spray bottles, blow dryers, and (yes) flat irons, along with some unusual accoutrements like corn starch and rubber gloves – all serving a specific purpose: to look as perfect as possible for the judge.
-Even last year’s Best in Show winner, Flynn, had his nose dusted with a shimmery powder his handler called “Fairy Frost” to dry the drool from that perfectly coifed, splendidly fluffy face.
+Even 2018’s Best in Show winner, Flynn the Bichon Frise, had his nose dusted with a shimmery powder his handler called “Fairy Frost” to dry the drool from that perfectly coifed, splendidly fluffy face.

 Originally used by miners in Bedlington, England, the Bedlington Terrier was bred to hunt badgers, rabbits, and rodents commonly found hiding out in coal mines.
 The small, agile, and fast dogs were sent into mines to clear out any vermin so miners could safely enter.
 The practice of shaving the dogs’ face, ears, and chest originally began for hygienic reasons – these were the areas of the dogs that most often became dirty and required serious cleaning after each hunt.
 And, since Bedlington Terriers served dual purpose as bed-warmers in their owners’ homes, being able to quickly wash them before heading inside to snuggle up for the night was essential.